I must become "pushy" to become a sales leader.

-And oftentimes in those stories you discover clues about how they really feel about selling.
+In their stories, you will often discover clues about how they really feel about selling.

 What is the solution for a sales person with Misconception #1?

-In open back-and-forth conversation, discuss questions that help them look at this misconception in new ways.
+Use safe, back-and-forth conversations to discuss questions that help your Lower Third salespeople look at this misconception in new ways.
 Two questions I frequently ask are:

 1) Can you make prospects buy products and services they really don't want?

-Even if a sales person could somehow strong arm someone into buying something they really didn't want, this age of right-of-rescission allows buyers to change their mind later.
+Even if a sales person could somehow strong arm someone into buying something they really didn't want... this age of 3-days-right-of-rescission and credit card refund policies allows buyers to change their mind later.

-2) Would you meet with a salesperson about a product or service that you have no interest in buying?
+2) Would you (the salesperson) meet with a salesperson about a product or service that you have no interest in buying?

-Most salespeople will say they will not spend the time to listen to a pitch no matter how good of a deal it is, if they are not even remotely interested in buying that product or service.
+Most salespeople will tell you they would not spend the time to listen to a pitch, no matter how good of a deal it is, if... they are not interested in buying that product or service.